corpus-christi/corpus-christi/doc/sdm.md

 We use
 [pull requests](https://help.github.com/categories/collaborating-with-issues-and-pull-requests/)
 on GitHub to submit updates to release branches.
-Pull requests are approved by feature owners.
+Pull requests are approved by module owners.